cjohnson1025/codewarschallenges/README.md

 Note: for this kata y isn't considered a vowel.
 ### Exes and Ohs
 Check to see if a string has the same amount of 'x's and 'o's.
 The method must return a boolean and be case insensitive.
 The string can contain any char.
+### Growth of a Population
+In a small town the population is p0 = 1000 at the beginning of a year.
+The population regularly increases by 2 percent per year and moreover 50 new inhabitants per year come to live in the town.
+How many years does the town need to see its population greater or equal to p = 1200 inhabitants?

 # 6kyu
 ### Digital Root